plicease/Archive-Libarchive-XS/README.md

 Does not return anything.

-FIXME: this saves the pointer to name which is probably not what we want

 ## archive\_entry\_set\_perm

 Set the permission bits for the entry.
 This is the usual UNIX octal permission thing.